 - (a) Discovery shall be accomplished by the provisions and deadlines of Rule . - (b) Pretrial Conference.
 The court may hold one or more pretrial conferences, with trial counsel present, to consider such matters as will promote a fair and expeditious trial.
 Matters which might be considered include: - i.
 Making stipulations as to facts about which there can be no dispute; - ii.
 Marking for identification various documents and other exhibits of the parties; - iii.
 Excerpting or highlighting exhibits; - iv.
 Waivers of foundation as to such exhibits; - v.
-Issues relating to correspondent statements/adjudication; - vi.
-Severance of respondent parents trials; - vii.
-Seating arrangements for respondents and counsel; - viii.
-Conduct of jury examination, including any issues related to confidentiality of juror locating information; - ix.
-Number and use of peremptory challenges; - x.
-Procedure on objections where there are multiple counsel or respondents; - xi.
-Order of presentation of evidence and arguments when there are multiple counsel or respondents; - xii.
-Order of cross-examination where there are multiple respondents; - xiii.
-Resolution of any motions or evidentiary issues in a manner least likely to inconvenience jurors to the extent possible; and - xiv.
+Severance of respondent parents trials; - vi.
+Seating arrangements for respondents and counsel; - vii.
+Conduct of jury examination, including any issues related to confidentiality of juror locating information; - viii.
+Number and use of peremptory challenges; - ix.
+Procedure on objections where there are multiple counsel or respondents; - x.
+Order of presentation of evidence and arguments when there are multiple counsel or respondents; - xi.
+Order of cross-examination where there are multiple respondents; - xii.
+Resolution of any motions or evidentiary issues in a manner least likely to inconvenience jurors to the extent possible; and - xiii.
 Submission of items to be included in a juror notebook. - (c) Exhibits.
-Counsel shall mark for identification all proposed exhibits which may be offered at trial, and furnish copies, if not already furnished, together with a list of such proposed exhibits, at least seven (7) days prior to trial to opposing counsel. - (d) Witnesses.
-Counsel shall exchange witness lists, including names, addresses and phone numbers of all witnesses no later than seven (7) days prior to trial.
+Counsel shall mark for identification all proposed exhibits which may be offered at hearing, and furnish copies, if not already furnished, together with a list of such proposed exhibits, at least seven (7) days prior to trial to opposing counsel or as ordered by court. - (d) Witnesses.
+Counsel shall exchange witness lists, including names, addresses and phone numbers of all witnesses no later than seven (7) days prior to trial or as ordered by court.
 Witness lists shall include a detailed statement regarding the content of each witness's testimony.
 Expert witness lists shall include a summary of qualifications/experience, in addition to the detailed statement regarding the content of each witness's testimony.
 In the event a party does not intend to call witnesses or introduce exhibits, a statement to that effect must be filed no later than seven (7) business days prior to trial.
-Witness lists/statements must be accompanied by proof of service of all parties.
+Witness lists/statements must be accompanied by proof of service on all parties.